-The evidence on which this review is based is up to date as of 16 February 2016.
+The evidence on which this review is based is up to date as of 15 May 2018.
 We found six relevant articles to include in this review.
-All are related to one single study conducted in Hong Kong.
+All are related to one single study conducted in Hong Kong between 2002 and 2008.
 The study involved 47 participants aged 13 to 45 years of age.
 It investigated the effects of the two surgical procedures on alteration of face morphology, stability of upper jaw after surgery, speech and velopharyngeal function (ability to close the gap between the soft palate and nasal cavity to produce sound), psychological status of the participants and clinical side effects.

 Both procedures were effective in producing better facial structure in cleft patients.
 Upper jaw was more stable in the distraction osteogenesis group than the conventional osteotomy group five years after surgery.
 There was no difference in speech and velopharyngeal function between the procedures.
 Social self esteem in the maxillary distraction group initially seemed to be lower than in the conventional surgery group, but this improved over time and the distraction group had higher satisfaction with life two years after surgery.
 Side effects included deterioration of the fit between the teeth when the mouth is closed and infection of muscous membranes of the nose and mouth, but the frequency of these problems was similar between groups.
 There was no severe harm to any participant.

 We judged the quality of the evidence to be very low.
 The one study was small and there were concerns about aspects of its design and reporting; therefore we have found no reliable evidence as to which procedure should be regarded superior.
 High quality clinical trials, which involve lots of people, and different face types, are required to guide decision making.